 If your hives are alive and well, we need to keep an eye on their food stores.
-We had our club meeting last Saturday where we went over some different types of supplements.
 You can add some extra bee candy, sugar patties, or fondant into your hives to get them through March.
 You can put a pollen feeder out for the bees to forage pollen substitute.
-If you would like to have a dash of pollen in the hive, we recommend winter pro patties that have a bit of pollen but are not as potent as pollen patties, which can be used in a few weeks if you wish to get the queen laying a bit sooner and provide that protein source.
+If you would like to have a dash of pollen in the hive, we recommend winter pro patties that have a bit of pollen but are not as potent as pollen patties, which can be used in a few weeks come April if you wish to get the queen laying a bit sooner and provide that protein source.
 We recommend only using small pieces of pollen patty at a time to avoid attracting hive beetles.
 Once you start feeding pollen patty's , understand that your population may begin growing quickly and if there are no available food stores (natural or supplement) you may run into issues.
 Some people prefer not to feed at all, and let nature do its thing.
 It all depends on how you keep your bees, how old are the hives, are they established, and what their current resources and climate are.

 Soon we should see some dandelions and this is an exciting time for those who keep bees.
 We let our lawns grow with weeds, wildflowers and dandelion to feed our colonies with natural food source and as much of a polyfloral diet as possible.

-Newbees who will be getting their hives in a month or so.
-Those getting ready for the season should be choosing the equipment style and size, painting and prepping any equipment that needs to be assembled and ready for their colony to arrive.
+Newbees who will be getting their nucleus colonies soon, should be getting ready for the season, choosing the equipment style and size, painting and prepping any equipment that needs to be assembled and ready for their colony to arrive.
 Do you know how to install a nuc or package of bees?
 Do you have the hive placement picked out on your property based on what is safest for bees?
 Do you have sunlight, water source, wind block, etc?

 Now think about what you are going to do once your bees come.
 You DO want to feed syrup of some kind to get the colony building wax and resources to over winter.
 New York is a relatively short season and so we do recommend working with nucs over packages in the northeast if you are brand new and do not have any built comb or resources for your new colony.
 We should already be thinking a season or two ahead.
 Everything we do now is to prepare us for the year ahead.
-Simple syrup with granulated sugar can be made in a 1 to 1 ration in spring to feed the colonies.
+Simple syrup with granulated sugar can be made in a 1 to 1 ration in spring to feed the colonies once temps are at about 60 degrees consistently.
 (DO NOT use organic or brown sugars, juices etc. ONLY granulated sugar or a specific bee syrup or you can give your bees dysentery).
-When the natural nectar flow is on, you will notice the bees take less of the artificial syrup and you can remove feeders during the flow.
-Syrups can be made with sugar, nutrient additives to your syrup, or bought completely made up and ready to go, for example Pro Sweet Feed.
+When the natural nectar flow is on, you will notice the bees take less or none of the artificial syrup and you can remove feeders during the flow.
+Syrups can be made with sugar, nutrient additives to your syrup specifically designed for bees, or bought completely made up and ready to go, for example Pro Sweet Feed.

-More spring maintenance includes removing insulation, cleaning out your hives on a warm day, when its roughly 65 or above for several hours, it is safe to clean out the bottom of your hives if you are not ready to do a full inspection.
+More spring maintenance includes removing insulation, quilt boxes, candy boards etc. Full cleanup / spring inspection of the hives should only be done on a warm day, when its roughly 65 or above for several hours.
+It is safe to clean out the bottom of your hives if you are not ready to do a full inspection.
 Remove your brood chamber, clean out your bottom boards, create fresh air slow for your bees and keep them healthy and hygienic.
 When bee traffic becomes regular daily, you can remove your mouse guards from winter as long as your population is guarding the entrances and temps are not so low at night, they can not protect openings.
 If you notice your bees have moved up into the top of your brood chamber, feel free to rotate your boxes so that your bees are in the bottom chamber as they are unlikely to work their way down.
+However if your populations are booming, they should spread out and utilize the space.
 Bees tend to work their way upward through the hive.
 You may even need to remove empty boxes or supers so you don't have too much space for your bees to protect.
 Extra space invites beetles, wax moths, mice, and robbers.